Previews06 Sep 2024

 Ryan Crouser in action in Zagreb (© Organisers)

-Another throws highlight is the women’s discus, which will see Olympic gold and bronze medallists Allman of USA and Elkasevic of Croatia compete again, against their fellow Olympic finalists Vanessa Kamga, Daisy Osakue and Melina Robert-Michon.
+Another throws highlight is the women’s discus, which will see Olympic gold and bronze medallists Allman of USA and Elkasevic of Croatia compete again, against their fellow Olympic finalists Vanessa Kamga and Daisy Osakue.

-Another event starring the Olympic champion is the men’s hammer, which returns to the Boris Hanzekovic Memorial for the first time in 11 years.
-Canada’s Ethan Katzberg threw 84.12m to add the Olympic title to the world gold he claimed in Budapest last year and become, at the age of 22, the youngest men’s world and Olympic hammer champion.
+The men’s hammer returns to the Boris Hanzekovic Memorial for the first time in 11 years.
+Canada’s Katzberg threw 84.12m to add the Olympic title to the world gold he claimed in Budapest last year and become, at the age of 22, the youngest men’s world and Olympic hammer champion.
 The meeting record stands at 81.77m, set by 2008 Olympic champion Primoz Kozmus.

 Katzberg will compete against Ukraine’s Olympic bronze medallist Mykhaylo Kokhan and Poland’s five-time world champion Pawel Fajdek.